-That book is “Doctor You – Revealing the science of self-healing” by Oxford academic Doctor Jeremy Howick.
+“Doctor You – Revealing the science of self-healing” was written by Oxford academic Dr Jeremy Howick.

 The author’s starting point is that many medical trials have shown that placebos can be as effective as some drugs.
 Amazingly, there’s even been a trial showing that ‘Placebo surgery’ on knees and spine can be as effective as real surgery.
 (They give anesthetic and make a cut and tap the bone, but don’t actually operate!)